pwSathira/Green-Guard/README.md

 Communication between the Pico and DE10-Lite is achieved using **parallel binary GPIO**, providing a fast and lightweight data path.

-*(A system diagram illustrating the connections can be added here if available in the repository)*

 ## Hardware Components

 *   **Raspberry Pi Pico:** Microcontroller for sensor reading and actuator control.